belgattitude/soluble-japha/doc/quick_install.md

      - You can use the pre-compiled template (JavaBridgeTemplate.war) available on the [release page](https://github.com/belgattitude/php-java-bridge/releases). or build your own (adding dependencies and customizing the web.xml)

-   Once build simply deploy to tomcat webapps folder.
+   Once you've build the war simply deploy it to the tomcat webapps folder.